Nuclear War With North Korea: Could U.S. Action In The Region Cause World War 3? [Opinion]

 Is a nuclear war with North Korea likely?
-As Pyongyang continues to develop and test nuclear weapons, and the United States responds with strong rhetoric, just how likely is an exchange of nuclear weapons between the two nations?
+As Pyongyang continues to develop and test nuclear weapons and the United States responds with strong rhetoric, just how likely is an exchange of nuclear weapons between the two nations?

 To put it simply, it’s not likely at all.

 However, that’s not to say that any U.S. military intervention in North Korea wouldn’t have devastating consequences.
 Any action on the Korean Peninsula, whether with military or conventional weapons, would almost certainly draw in South Korea, Japan, and China.
-And should it escalate, it would cause catastrophic loss of life,
+And should it escalate, it would cause catastrophic loss of life.

 North Korea Doesn’t Actually Have Very Many Nuclear Weapons

-Thant Pyongyang has been developing a nuclear weapons program for years is no secret – the secretive nation boasts routinely about its nuclear capabilities.
+That Pyongyang has been developing a nuclear weapons program for years is no secret; the secretive nation boasts routinely about its nuclear capabilities.
 Fortunately, boasting is pretty much all there is to the regime’s nuclear capabilities.
-As The Express reports, North Korea is believed to have between 13 and 21 nuclear warheads.
+As the Express reports, North Korea is believed to have between 13 and 21 nuclear warheads.

 In the standoff between the U.S. and North Korea, many opportunities for miscalculation https://t.co/HGb97AxT9v pic.twitter.com/VZfFHMoR7T